-• As the marine CI engine owner, you are responsible for the performance of the required maintenance listed in your operation manual.
+As the off-road (marine CI) engine owner, you are responsible for the performance of the required maintenance listed in your owner's manual.

-YANMAR recommends that you retain all documentation, including receipts covering maintenance on your marine CI engine, but YANMAR cannot deny warranty solely for the lack of receipts or for your failure to ensure the performance of all scheduled maintenance.
+YANMAR recommends that you retain all documentation, including receipts covering maintenance on your off-road (marine CI) engine, but YANMAR cannot deny warranty solely for the lack of receipts or for your failure to ensure the performance of all scheduled maintenance.

-- As the marine CI engine owner, you should however be aware that YANMAR may deny your warranty coverage if your marine CI engine or a part has failed due to abuse, neglect, improper maintenance or unapproved modifications. - Your marine CI engine is designed to operate on diesel fuel only.
-Use of any other fuel may result in your marine CI engine no longer operating in compliance with applicable emission requirements. - You are responsible for initiating the warranty process.
-You are responsible for presenting your marine engine to an authorized YANMAR dealer as soon as problem exists.
+- As the off-road (marine CI) engine owner, you should however be aware that YANMAR may deny your warranty coverage if your off-road (marine CI) engine or a part has failed due to abuse, neglect, improper maintenance or unapproved modifications. - Your engine is designed to operate on diesel fuel only.
+Use of any other fuel may result in your engine no longer operating in compliance with California's and EPA's emission requirements. - You are responsible for initiating the warranty process.
+The ARB and EPA suggest that you present your off-road (marine CI) engine to an authorized YANMAR dealer as soon as problem exists.
 The warranty repairs should be completed by the dealer as expeditiously as possible.